This post summarizes the status of various public information and ethics bills that MACo took a position on for the 2017 Regular Session.

 - The bill’s provisions may not be construed to affect the discovery or evidentiary rights of a party in civil or criminal litigation.

 - A victim who is the subject of a record that is denied inspection under the bill shall be notified of all requests to inspect the record.
-The Attorney General, in consultation with MACo, MML, law enforcement agencies, the press, and other stakeholders shall adopt regulations regarding the notice.

 - Subject to the exceptions under the PIA law, a custodian shall allow inspection of a body camera video by an individual who is a subject in the recording and directly involved in the incident that prompted the recording or: